beebotte/bbt_python/README.md

     bbt.publish("any_channel", "any_resource", "Hello Horld")

 Published data is transient.
-It will not saved to any database; rather, it will be delivered to active subscribers in real time.
+It will not be saved to any database; rather, it will be delivered to active subscribers in real time.
 The Publish operations do not require that the channel and resource be actually created.
-They will be considered as virtual: the channel and resource exist as lng as you are publishing data to them.
+They will be considered as virtual: the channel and resource exist as long as you are publishing data to them.
-By default, published data is public, publish a private message, you need to add `private-` prefix to the channel name like this:
+By default, published data is public, to publish a private message, you need to add `private-` prefix to the channel name like this:

     bbt.publish("private-any_channel", "any_resource", "Hello World")